 In this article:

-A recent CoreLogic Study states that Mortgage Brokers settled nearly 60% of all home loans in the first quarter of 2019.
+A recent CoreLogic Study states that Mortgage Brokers settled 59% of all residential homes during June 2021.
 Here’s a quick look at why an increasing number of property buyers are choosing to go with mortgage brokers.

 What is a Mortgage Broker?

 A mortgage broker is a property loan expert who has access to multiple lenders and acts as a matchmaker between a borrower and a lender.
 A broker receives a commission from the lender on the settlement of a loan.
 A broker is required to act in the best interest of a client and can incur fines of over $1 million in case of a breach.

 How is going to a direct lender different?

 A borrower can also go directly to a lender.
 However, going to a lender means that as a borrower, you have access to only what that lender offers.
 With over 5000 lenders in the Australian home-loan market, visiting lenders individually could be very limiting in terms of scoping the mortgage landscape to identify the best match for your specific needs.